TomasContrerasD/scouting-u23-attackers-wyscout/README.md

 This project demonstrates how a structured, data-driven approach can support football scouting by identifying young attacking players who offer strong performance at a reasonable cost.
 By combining careful exploratory analysis, a transparent scoring model, and unsupervised clustering, the framework balances interpretability, practicality, and analytical rigor.

 Rather than relying on a single metric or opaque model, the methodology emphasizes comparison within context: similar minutes, similar roles, and similar playing styles.
 While the results are exploratory and subject to data limitations, the approach itself is scalable and adaptable to other leagues, seasons, and positions.

-Ultimately, this work highlights how data science can complement traditional scouting by narrowing the search space, revealing market inefficiencies, and providing objective support to football decision-making.

 ---
 ## Author